 - Salvation Army Social Services - Project funding to provide a Tenant Based Rental Assistance (TBRA) program for income eligible households.
 (Countywide program from 01/01/2020 to 06/30/2021)

-Kent County's Housing Rehabilitation Assistance Programs helps homeowners low and moderate income maintain or improve the structural condition and safety of homes.
+Kent County's Home Rehabilitation Assistance Programs help homeowners with low and moderate income maintain or improve the structural condition and safety of homes.
 The Program is funded with Federal Community Development Block Grant (CDBG) funds from the U.S. Department of Housing and Urban Development.
+These programs are for owner occupied properties only.

 This program is provided through community partner Home Repair Services of Kent County to address minor home repairs and accessibility modifications.
 Home Repair Services works directly with homeowner to evaluate eligibility, determine repair needs, and complete repairs or accessibility modification to the home.
 Funding for these projects are provided as grants and may include an income based homeowner co-payment.